AdobeDocs/journey-optimizer.sv-SE/help/using/personalization/functions/operators.md

 ### Och{#and}

-The `and` används för att skapa en logisk koppling.
+The `and` -funktionen används för att skapa en logisk koppling.

 **Syntax**